SamDaaEpic/SamDaaEpic.com/exampleSite/content/blogs/My-Linux-Journey.md

 ## Getting My First Computer

 I have already Learned a lot about linux even without a computer just by using a Android Tv Box And a Phone.
 When i was around 13-14 I got my first laptop which was a old second hand Macbook Pro 2008 Model.
-And as you probably already guessed I installed Linux on it.
+And as you probably already guessed, I installed Linux on it.
 And As Time Went on i learned more and more about and linux, i started out with manjaro then switched to Arch Linux and you cant even imagine how much i Distro Hopped and finally settled on Arch Linux.
 I learned a lot about linux and thats from where i got into Programming too.
 Thats basically Entire Linux Journey